Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 {% hint style="warning" %}
 Prefetched offer content does not persist across application launches.
 The prefetch content is cached as long as the application lives in memory or until the API to clear the cache is called.
 For more information, see [clearPrefetchCache](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/target-api-reference#clearPrefetchCache).
 {% endhint %}

+{% hint style="warning" %}
+Offer prefetch is not available while visual preview mode is enabled.
+Visual preview mode will enable  the retrieval of test offers and the retrieved test data should not be cached.
+Visual preview mode must be exited to resume the use of offer prefetch.
+{% endhint %}

 ## Target with Analytics \(A4T\) <a id="integrating-adobe-target-with-analytics-a-4-t"></a>